 Canon T5i versus Canon 7D II

 The Canon EOS Rebel T5i (called Canon 700D in some regions) and the Canon EOS 7D Mark II are two digital cameras that were officially introduced, respectively, in March 2013 and September 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The T5i has a resolution of 17.9 megapixel, whereas the 7D Mark II provides 20 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon T5i and the Canon 7D II is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the T5i – represents the basis or 100 percent across all the size and weight measures).